Cyborgscode/Linux-Recall-in-bash/README.md

 Finally enter "systemctl --user enable --now recall.timer" and your ready!

+# Integrations

+This project is now integrated into the Personal Voice Assistant (PVA) aka Carola available in the same user repo or via precompiled RPM files for Fedora.

 # Acknowledgments

 This project was done while the [Linux am Dienstag](https://linux-am-dienstag.de) videoconference on 11.6.2024 just for fun and pleasure.